 Blend the cashews and coconut milk into a very smooth paste.
 Set aside.

-Heat 1 tsp of coconut oil in a saucepan.
+Heat 1 teaspoon of coconut oil in a saucepan.
 Add the onions and ginger-garlic paste and saute until the onions turn transparent but not brown.
 Add a couple of tablespoons of water if the ginger-garlic paste starts to stick.

 Transfer the onions to a blender, add ¼ cup of water and the chili peppers and blend into a smooth paste.

-Add the cauliflower florets and ½ cup of water along with the cardamom powder, pepper, chat masala, and kasoori methi.
+Add the cauliflower florets and ½ cup water along with the cardamom powder, pepper, chat masala, and kasoori methi.

 Stir well to mix, bring to a boil, and cover with a lid.
 Cook on a medium-low flame, stirring occasionally, for 15 minutes or until the cauliflower is tender but still has a bite.
 If you like your cauliflower softer, continue to cook a little longer.